shaharoded/KarmaLego/README.md

 3. **SAC (Subset of Active Candidates):**
 Support checks for a child TIRP are restricted to the entities that supported its parent, avoiding scans of unrelated entities at deeper levels.

-4. **CSAC (Consistent SAC, embedding-level):**
+4. **CSAC (Consistent SAC, embedding-level)**
-Beyond entity filtering, we maintain the exact parent embeddings (index tuples) per entity and only accept child embeddings that extend those specific tuples.
+   Beyond entity filtering, we maintain the **exact parent embeddings** (index tuples) per entity and only accept child embeddings that extend those specific tuples.

-  - Accuracy: identical to full search; CSAC is pruning, not approximation.
+   - **Accuracy:** identical to full search; CSAC is pruning, not approximation.
-  - Speed: large savings in dense timelines; no wasted checks on impossible extensions.
+   - **Speed:** large savings in dense timelines; no wasted checks on impossible extensions.

 5. **Skip duplicate pair generation:**
 Pairs (k=2) are produced once in Karma and not re-generated in Lego.
 This eliminates ~×2 duplication for pairs and can reduce Lego runtime dramatically.